pippinbarr/cart253-2019/modules/core-arrays/core-arrays.md

 ???

+- You could use all sorts of metaphors to think about arrays:
+  - They're like parking spaces for values!
+  - They're like post-office boxes!
+  - They're like numbered page s in a book!
+  - They're like...

-- "Secretly" an array in JavaScript is an __Object__, it just has some special syntax because it's so fundamental to programming in many, many programming languages
+("Secretly" an array in JavaScript is an __Object__, it just has some special syntax because it's so fundamental to programming in many, many programming languages.)

 ---